ptlang

 " (for system include files like <math.h>

-). code
+). .cc

 file after the include files but before everything else; it can be used to define static non-class functions, declare external variables, or anything else.
 The outermost pair of curly braces is stripped.
-The syntax is:
+The syntax is:.h

 file after the include files but before everything else.
 This can be used, for example, to define classes used by your star.
-The outermost pair of curly braces is stripped. method
+The outermost pair of curly braces is stripped.method

 keyword makes a virtual member function.
 If the pure